-All students in Year 4-12 will receive a school device (iPad Years 4-9, Laptop Years 10-12) The device levy will be charged in school fees.
+All students in Year 4-12 will receive a school device (iPad Year 4-9, Laptop Years 10-12) The device will be charged in school fees.
+Parents will need to sign agreement prior to students having device issued.

-The following table show the finances involved
+The following table show the particulars involved

 YEAR LEVEL DEVICE ANNUAL COST

-4-9 iPad package \$300
+4-9 iPad package \$320

-10 -12 Laptop package \$600
+10 -12 Laptop package \$630